-“And, that’s the thing: Developing a successful app is about more than just an idea, it’s more about the implementation of that idea and the other unseen work that goes into making a successful app successful.
+“And, that’s the thing: Developing a successful app is about more than just an idea.
+It's about the implementation of that idea and the other unseen work that goes into making a successful app successful.
 It is, often, more about all the work you don’t see than the app you do see!”

 “Most overnight successes are anything but,’’ adds Guy.
-“Many of them have years, if not decades, of work behind them, so, be sure to keep that in mind when you’re thinking of turning your brilliant idea into an app.”
+“Many of them have years, if not decades, of work behind them.
+So, be sure to keep that in mind when you’re thinking of turning your idea into an app.”

 That you can just jump in and build your app… without any research

-“I think one of the biggest mistakes first-time app developers make is that they don’t do any research with potential customers before approaching an app developer,’’ says Guy, who has overseen the building of hundreds apps since he took over Melbourne-based Wave Digital in 2013.
+“I think one of the biggest mistakes those wanting to build an app make is that they don’t do any research with potential customers before approaching an app developer,’’ says Guy, who has overseen the building of hundreds apps since he took over Melbourne-based Wave Digital in 2013.

-“It’s not a terrible thing because so many first-time app developers are so passionate about their idea, they truly believe everyone else will be, but that isn’t always the case and, by doing a little research, they can find that out before they spend any money.”
+“It’s not a terrible thing because people who want to build an app are often very passionate about their idea and they truly believe everyone else will be.
+But that isn’t always the case and, by doing a little research, they can find that out before they spend any money.”